 Causes of Arthritis

 Arthritis occurs when there is deterioration in the joint cartilage.
 Cartilage is a sturdy but flexible tissue (connective) in the joints.
-It shields the by absorbing the shock and pressure created when you put stress on them or even when moving.
+It shields the joints by absorbing the shock and pressure created when you put stress on them or even when moving.
 When the surface of the cartilage becomes rough, it irritates.
-In the situation whereby the cartilage completely wears down, the result is your bone rubbing together, which causes both ends of your bone to be damaged, and your joints become painful.
+In the situation where the cartilage completely wears down, your bone is rubbing together, which causes both ends of your bone to be damaged, and your joints become painful.

 Though it’s not yet sure what causes arthritis, health experts think some factors like muscle weakness, being overweight, heredity, joint stress or injury, and the aging process can cause arthritis.